brunoeiterer/GenealogyTree/README.md

 * Single parents are not allowed.
 * Adding parents is not possible.
 * Multiple marriages are not allowed.
+* Marriage between family members is not allowed.

 # Árvore Genealógica
 Aplicativo para gerar árvores genealógicas para Windows.